ShareKM/OpenIFun/README.md

 ## OpenIFun: an OpenKMI data project

 Tracer kinetic modeling is a fundamental technique in dynamic positron emission tomography (PET) that uses mathematical models to extract physiologically significant parameters from the measured data.
 A blood input function is commonly required to serve as the input to the kinetic model and then used to fit the time activity curve (TAC) of a tissue region of interest or image voxel.
-However, obtaining a reliable input function is challenging in several contexts and has attracted much research effort in the technical field, see a recent survey and perspective article by [Volpi et al.](https://ejnmmires.springeropen.com/articles/10.1186/s13550-023-01050-w)
+However, obtaining a reliable input function is challenging in several contexts and has attracted much research effort in the technical field, see a recent survey and perspective article by [Volpi et al. 2023](https://ejnmmires.springeropen.com/articles/10.1186/s13550-023-01050-w)

 **OpenIFun** is an open-data project, launched as a part of the **[Open Kinetic Modeling Initiative (OpenKMI)](https://www.openkmi.org/)**, aiming to build a database of blood input functions for tracer kinetic modeling in molecular imaging with dynamic PET.
 It uses total-body PET scanners to collect image-derived input functions (IDIF) from dynamic PET scans of human subjects.